Understanding Stretching Exercises for Weight Loss

 -

-Hamstring Stretch: Sit on the ground with one leg extended.
-Reach toward your toes while keeping your back straight.
-Hold for 20-30 seconds on each leg.
-This reduces tightness and helps in muscle recovery.
+- How to Do It: Sit on the ground with one leg extended and the other bent.
+Reach toward your toes of the extended leg while keeping your back straight.
+Hold for 30 seconds and switch legs.

 -